Jim Keogh (technology writer)

-Jim Keogh is the author of more than 84 books including five ...For Dummies books.
+Jim Keogh is an American technology writer.
+He is the author of more than 84 books including five ...For Dummies books.
 Keogh introduced PC programming across the US in his Popular Electronics magazine column in 1982, four years after Apple Computer started in a garage.
 He developed the Electronic Commerce Track at Columbia University and was a team member who built one of the first Windows applications by a Wall Street firm that was featured by Bill Gates in 1986 on Windows on Wall Street.
 Keogh wrote one of the first books that showed how to solve the Year 2000 problem.
 He is the former educational columnist for The Record, New Jersey's second-largest daily newspaper.
 He has appeared on CNN, FOX, GoodDay New York, NBC Weekend Today in New York, and ABC World Wide Business Report.
 Keogh is on the faculty of New York University.

 A resident of Ridgefield Park, New Jersey, he served as a trustee on the board of education of the Ridgefield Park Public Schools.